lfilho/cosco.vim/CONTRIBUTING.md

 Thank you for considering to contribute to this project!
-This README should help you to understand the structure of this project and what you have be aware of when contributing.
+This README should help you to understand the structure of this project and what you have to be aware of when contributing to this project!

 # Table of contents